How To Build Your Children's Confidence And Why it Matters?

 A child who is shy and lacks confidence will turn out to be more introverted, they will find it harder to communicate, this can lead to becoming more self conscious of themselves.

-They may struggle to perform new tasks and avoid volunteering for
+They may struggle to perform new tasks and avoid volunteering for some activities.
+The shy child will feel more insecure which can manifest itself into many fears and anxieties.

 Low confidence in children will cause them to have a lack of self belief in themselves, this can restrict them in many ways including, meeting and talking to the opposite sex, shying away from going for promotions at work.